 Prices from £3.60 for a Double Fan

-If you're travelling to Siem Reap on a budget, Palm Garden Lodge is the place for you.
-Palm Garden Lodge is a cute hotel in an excellent location.
 With prices from £3.60 they are very reasonable, especially when you consider the fact that: pick-up, wifi, breakfast and tea and coffee are all complimentary!
+You can find great rates here.

 Visiting Angkor Wat and the other temples was one of the main highlights of our Asia trip, and really of our lives so far!!
 It really is a beautiful magical place and I hope you enjoy your trip as much as we did.
 Tickets are $20 for 1 day, $40 for 3 days and $60 for 7 days.
 Personally, we felt 1 day was enough, but maybe if we'd bought a 3 day pass we wouldn't have rushed so much and wouldn't have been sick of temples by the end of the day?
 You tell us!